C1 and P1: Early vs. late selection attention models

 One of the critical debates that the C1 and P1 have helped to contribute to is that of early versus late selection models.
-Early selection models such as Broadbent's early filter theory (1958) claim that attention filter out unattended information while in the middle of processing that information.
+Early selection models such as Broadbent's early filter theory claim that attention filter out unattended information while in the middle of processing that information.
 However late selection models claim that information is processed to a much later stage and attention serves to choose between that processed information.
-Attentional effects on the P1 (e.g. Van Voorhis and Hillyard, 1977) show that attention can affect visual processing as early as 65ms with stimuli appearing in unattended regions of space, having a lower P1 amplitude.
-However, the lack of modulation of the C1 component due to attention or lack thereof (e.g. Di Russo et al., 2003) shows that not all information is being filtered out immediately.
+Attentional effects on the P1 show that attention can affect visual processing as early as 65ms with stimuli appearing in unattended regions of space, having a lower P1 amplitude.
+However, the lack of modulation of the C1 component due to attention or lack thereof shows that not all information is being filtered out immediately.
 Instead, early aspects of visual processing (as reflected in the C1) seem to unfold in a manner that is unaffected by the allocation of attention over space.

 C1 and the striate cortex

-When it was first discovered by Jeffreys and Axford (1972), they suggested that the source of the C1 component was somewhere in the V1 (or the striate cortex or Brodmann's Area 17) as the polarity reversals and the reversals from side to side mirrored the retinotopic map of V1.
+When it was first discovered by Jeffreys and Axford in 1972, they suggested that the source of the C1 component was somewhere in the V1 (or the striate cortex or Brodmann's Area 17) as the polarity reversals and the reversals from side to side mirrored the retinotopic map of V1.
 More specifically, they suggested that the C1 is generated in Brodmann's Area 17 or the V1.
-In the early years the findings of some studies helped to support this hypothesis (Mangun et al., 1993; Parker, Salzen, & Lishman, 1982).
-Conversely, others found that the C1 might be located in areas such as Brodmann's Area 18 (Lesevre, 1982) or Brodmann's Area 19 (Maier, Dagnelie, Spekrijse, & van Dijk, 1987).
+In the early years the findings of some studies helped to support this hypothesis.
+Conversely, others found that the C1 might be located in areas such as Brodmann's Area 18, or Brodmann's Area 19.